First Time User? Enroll now.

 Radiologists' performance is variable, affected by levels of experience and the volume of mammograms they interpret.
 Biopsy recommendations of radiologists in academic settings have a higher positive PPV than do community radiologists.
 Fellowship training in breast imaging may improve detection.

 Performance also varies by facility.
 Mammographic screening accuracy was higher at facilities offering only screening examinations than at those also performing diagnostic tests.
 Accuracy was also better at facilities with a breast imaging specialist on staff, performing single rather than double readings, and reviewing performance audits two or more times each year.

-False-positive rates are higher at facilities where concern about malpractice is high and at facilities serving vulnerable women (racial or ethnic minorities and women with less education, limited household income, or rural residence).
+False-positive rates are higher at facilities where concern about malpractice is high and at facilities serving vulnerable women (racial or ethnic minority women and women with less education, limited household income, or rural residence).
 These populations may have a higher cancer prevalence and a lack of follow-up.

-International comparisons of screening mammography have found higher specificity in countries with more highly centralized screening systems and national quality assurance programs.[60,61]
+International comparisons of screening mammography have found higher specificity in countries with more highly centralized screening systems and national quality assurance programs.[78,79]

 The recall rate in the United States is twice that of the United Kingdom, with no difference in the rate of cancer detection.